A walk in tub eliminates the safety hazard inherent in traditional bathtubs by eliminating the need to step over the side.

 10. CleanCut Step Bathtub Accessibility Kit

-What we like: We like that the CleanCut makes it easy to convert your fiberglass tub into a walk in shower.
-We appreciate that the instructions are clear and easy to follow.
+What we like: We appreciate that the instructions are clear and easy to follow.
 We like that it can be installed in a single Saturday afternoon.
 And we like how low the step is, making it attractive to young and old.

 Who Needs a Walk in Tub?

 The bathroom presents an array of hazards.
 And not just for older folks (1).
-The CDC estimates that more than 600 people each and every day are injured in bathroom accidents in the US alone.
-Of course, for older folks the looming hazards are even more dangerous.
-First, because they are often dealing with arthritis or other conditions that can interfere with free movement.
-And second, because if they injure themselves the recovery time is so much longer.
+The CDC estimates that more than 600 people each day are injured in bathroom accidents in the US alone.
+Of course, for older folks, the looming hazards are even more dangerous.
+First, because they are often dealing with conditions that interfere with free movement and second, because if they injure themselves, the recovery time is so much longer.

 One of the most troublesome bathroom hazards is stepping in and out of the bathtub.
 But simply replacing the tub with a shower stall doesn’t really alleviate the problem.
 It just alters the details.
-Instead of slipping on the floor as you try and step over the side of the tub, you may slip on the wet floor as you move around under the shower.
+Instead of slipping on the floor as you try and step over the side of the tub, you slip on the floor as you move in the shower.
 Walk in tubs eliminate – many of which are ADA compliant (2) – this risk altogether.
-All you do is open the door, step into the tub area, sit down, close the door and turn on the water.
+All you do is open the door, step into the tub area, sit down, close the door, and turn on the water.
 No awkward stances.
-Very little risk of slipping.
+Minimal risk of slipping.

 How We Ranked

 The first thing we want to see in any walk in tub is as low a step as possible.
 Because the only way to make the bottom of the tub level with the floor would be to recess the tub a bit.
 And that would be quite the construction project.
 So we have to accept some degree of step up.
-Most experts consider a 2.5 – 5 inch step acceptable.
+Most experts consider a 2.5 – 5-inch step acceptable.
 Any more is too much for some older folks.
-And you’re simply not going to find less.

 The exact size isn’t as important as whether it provides a nice comfortable seat and enough room to stretch out your legs and relax.
 It’s also a plus if the tub sits neatly into the space where your old tub used to be.
 The depth of the water is also important.
 Whereas water in a standard tub usually tops out at about a foot deep, we want to see a walk in tub double that.
 More than double it if possible.